Skip to main content Skip to footer content

 Kingsborough Holds Annual Networking Event--but This One’s a Test

-Like most after-work networking events, Kingsborough Community College’s annual Community and Business Partner Cocktail Party features local business and community leaders exchanging numbers and growing their contact lists as they nosh on pre-dinner refreshments.
+Like most after-work networking events, Kingsborough Community College’s recent Community and Business Partner Cocktail Party included local business and community leaders exchanging numbers and growing their contact lists as they nosh on pre-dinner refreshments.

-But the 18 Kingsborough Culinary Arts program students in attendance the recent after-work networking event weren’t there to eat spanakopita and cured salmon canapes—they made and served them--because the cocktail party with more than 30 attendees from South Brooklyn businesses and nonprofits such as the Brooklyn Cyclones, Green Street Capital and TraNa Relief Association, was also the Event Catering and Food Production class’s practical exam.
+But the 18 Kingsborough Culinary Arts students in attendance at the recent after-work networking event on their campus weren’t there to eat spanakopita and cured salmon canapes—they were there to make them.
+The Dec.
+4 cocktail party, with more than 30 attendees from South Brooklyn businesses and nonprofits such as the Brooklyn Cyclones, Green Street Capital and TraNa Relief Association, was also the Event Catering and Food Production class’s practical exam.

 “Events like this remind us how powerful it is when local businesses come together with educational institutions and elected leaders to support one another,” Assemblyman Novakhov said.
 “Collaboration is the key to building a resilient and prosperous community.”

-During the event, representatives from Kingsborough Community College highlighted the importance of bridging the gap between education and local commerce, noting that partnerships with neighborhood businesses create opportunities for students, residents and employers alike.
+During the evening, representatives from Kingsborough highlighted the importance of bridging the gap between education and local commerce, noting that partnerships with neighborhood businesses create opportunities for students, residents and employers alike.

 “The event underscored a shared vision,” said Vice President of Workforce Development and Continuing Education Dr. Simone Rodriguez, “that by working together—schools, businesses, and government—we can create a stronger foundation for economic development and a brighter future for the community.”